ludivintchokote/MisogynyPostDetection/README.md

 #### RESULTS

-The preds folder contains the predictions of our model on the test set for human level judgment
+The preds folder contains the predictions of our model on the test set for human level judgment.
+The report folder contains the report of training the model as well as its perfomance on the validation dataset.